esponges/interview/react-ts-node.md

 - What debugging tools do you use?
 How would you debug an unknown codebase?

 - What's the difference between `==` and `===`?
 And why is it important in React?
-> `==` compares the values of the variables and `===` compares the type and the value of the variables.
+> `==` compares the values of the variables and `===` compares the type and the value of the variables _and_ memory location.
 In react is important to use __reference equality__ since it's used by the hooks dependencies array to determine if the component should re-render/update or not.

+- How would you change the shape of data that changes frequently inside a component?
+(Hint: use `useMemo` hook, use `useState` and `useEffect` hooks)

 - How do you usually organize your React code?
 What are the main folders and files you use?